saeedaboyonis/project5/README.md

    **To run this project follow these instructions:**

-1- Git all the app files to a directory in your system.
+1- Git all the files to a directory in your system.

 2- Modify the file "vars.yaml" to match your AWs details.